Don’t Have an Infrared Sauna? Try a Ginger BathUpdated: February 09, 2017Detoxification

 Ginger is so very powerful when used in a cleansing bath because it opens up the pores, increases the speed of blood circulation, and encourages sweating.
 Sweating is one of the most important ways the body eliminates toxins and other impurities via the skin, the body’s largest organ.

-Some of the most well known and popular ways to encourage sweating for detoxification is with a visit to the sauna or steam bath.
+Some of the most well known and popular ways to encourage sweating for detoxification is via infrared sauna or steam bath.
 However, many of us don’t have convenient access to this type of therapy on a regular basis without a pricey spa visit.

-In those situations, a ginger bath is a very effective and inexpensive stand-in for a sauna.
+In those situations, a ginger bath is an effective and inexpensive stand-in.

 You will not believe how much you will sweat from a ginger bath!
 You will start feeling it within about 5 minutes of relaxing in the bath, and the sweating will typically continue for at least 30 minutes afterward and possibly up to an hour or two.
 So, don’t take a ginger bath before going out for the evening and be sure to drink plenty of water!